-- (g) Optional Innovation Seed Grant (0-5 or 0-10 points) To foster public, private, and philanthropic engagement, not only through RPIC but for the community itself, the Innovation Seed Grant must be matched by no less than 50% match with additional external funding to support the community's project.
-The external funds can be from public, private, philanthropic, or other federal, state, and local partners.
-There are two ways to be scored based on how an applicant plans to implement the Innovation Seed Grant: The applicant could receive either up to 0-5 points, or up to 10 points.
-Note that Cooperators that implement seed grants as a part of their proposal will be subject to the relevant subaward/subrecipient components from 2 CFR part 200. - (i) Option 1-0 to 5 points Innovation Seed Grant: - Applicants may receive up to 5 points in scoring if their proposal and budget provide for a system of funding an Innovation Seed Grant.
+- budget provide for a system of funding an Innovation Seed Grant.
 The seed grants are to be utilized to fund a new and innovative project that is highlighted in the placemaking plan.
 These seed grants are considered small financial awards for the purpose of getting a specific project implemented in the plan.
 The applicant can set aside, from the applicant's award, funds for an Innovation Seed Grant.
 The maximum RPIC funds that can be set-aside for this purpose is 10 percent. - Individual Innovation Seed Grants may be no more than \$5,000 from RPIC funds, to an ultimate recipient in a community or for an entity applying for the grant.
-The seed grant must have matching funds of at least 50 percent from public, private, or philanthropic support; however, the applicant may have contributions from partnerships in excess of the minimum 50 percent match requirement.
+The seed grant must have matching funds (CASH MATCH ONLY) of at least 50 percent from public, private, Tribal or philanthropic support; however, the applicant may have contributions from partnerships in excess of the minimum 50 percent match requirement.

-- (ii) Option 2-0 to 10 points Innovation Seed Grant: - Applicants may receive up to 10 points in scoring if their proposal and budget provide for a system of funding an Innovation Seed Grant that funds a new and innovative project that is highlighted in the placemaking plan and focuses on one of the Targeted Impacts listed in Part VI, Section B (e)(Targeted Impacts).
-The system should describe how the seed grant promotes and connects to the Targeted Impacts.
+- (iii) Option 2-0 to 10 points Innovation Seed Grant: - Applicants may receive up to 10 points in scoring if their proposal and budget provide for a system of funding an Innovation Seed Grant that funds a new and innovative project that is highlighted in the placemaking plan and focuses on the Targeted Impact listed in Part VI, Section B (e) (Targeted Impact).
+The system should describe how the seed grant promotes and connects to the Targeted Impact.
 These seed grants are considered small financial awards for the purpose of getting a specific project implemented.
 The applicant can set aside, from the applicant's award, funds for an Innovation Seed Grant.
-The maximum RPIC funds that can be set-aside for this purpose is 10 percent. - Individual Seed Grants may be no more than \$5,000 from RPIC funds, to an ultimate recipient in a community or for an entity applying for the grant.
-The Seed Grant must have matching funds of at least 50 percent from public, private, or philanthropic support; however, the applicant may have contributions from partnerships in excess of the minimum 50 percent match requirement.
+The maximum RPIC funds that can be setaside for this purpose is 10 percent. - Individual Seed Grants may be no more than \$5,000 from RPIC funds, to an ultimate recipient in a community or for an entity applying for the grant.
+The Seed Grant must have matching funds of at least 50 percent from public, private, Tribal or philanthropic support; however, the applicant may have contributions from partnerships in excess of the minimum 50 percent match requirement. - (h) Agency Discretionary Points (0-10 points):